oxcamne/oxcam/docs/development_install.md

 Hit Ctrl-C to quit.
 ```

 Now open the py4web dashboard at [http://127.0.0.1:8000/_dashboard](http://127.0.0.1:8000/_dashboard).
-You should see all the standard applications, plus oxcam, m, and r running.
+You should see all the standard applications, plus oxcam, running.
 If any are flagged in red, there is a problem to investigate.

 You can now run the oxcam app at [http://127.0.0.1:8000/oxcam](http://127.0.0.1:8000/oxcam).
 You should be asked to login by specifying your email and then taken to the db_restore tool and prompted to upload the database from a .csv file.
 You can download a current database backup from the production instance in Pythonanywhere, or use a backup file saved in the OxCamNE archive, or use db_oxcam_minimal.csv which is in the py4web/apps/oxcam directory.